linkin7/FoodTruck/README.md

 ## Limitations

 - Very basic user interface.
 Please feel free to use back button for navigation.
+Ideally all the location data should be pulled from app GPS.
 - No input validation.
 - Basic RPC communcation.
 There's not any encryption during server/client communication.
 - Not enough fall back in case of any failure during database read/query.